MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-lake-access.md

 #### Granting Read Access on Azure Data Lake Storage Gen 2 using ACLs

 The first step on this process, you will need to grant the appropriate ACL permissions at the **container level** in the Storage account for the required groups.
-To configure Azure Synapse Analytics data access control with ACLs, please refer to [Configure access using ACLs only](###ConfigureaccessusingACLsonly(RecommendedforEnterpriseScaleAnalyticsandAI))
+To configure Azure Synapse Analytics data access control with ACLs, please refer to [Configure access using ACLs only (Recommended for Enterprise Scale Analytics and AI)](#configure-access-using-acls-only-recommended-for-enterprise-scale-analytics-and-ai)

-#### Considerations when using Spark Tables in Synapse Spark Pool.
+#### Considerations when using Spark Tables in Synapse Spark Pool

 When you use Spark Tables in Synapse Spark Pool, the following folder structure will be created automatically by Synapse workspace in the root of the container in the workspace primary storage.